 6.1.
 The council will make safe and efficient arrangements for the making of its payments.

 6.2.
-Following authorisation under Financial Regulation 5 above, the council, a duly delegated committee or, if so delegated, the Clerk/RFO shall give instruction that a payment shall be made.
+Following authorisation under Financial Regulation 5 above, the council, or, if so delegated, the Clerk/RFO shall give instruction that a payment shall be made.

 6.3.
-All payments shall be affected by cheque or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council.
+All payments shall be affected by cheque, Debit Card and/or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council.

 6.4.
 Cheques or orders for payment drawn on the bank account in accordance with the schedule as presented to council or committee shall be signed by one member of council and countersigned by the Clerk, in accordance with a resolution instructing that payment.
+Where a Debit Card is used, only one signatory is required – see 4.1 above.

 A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question.

 6.5.
-To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.
+To indicate agreement of the details shown on the cheque, debit card or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.

 6.6.
-Cheques or orders for payment shall not normally be presented for signature other than at a council or committee meeting (including immediately before or after such a meeting).
+Cheques, debit card or orders for payment shall not normally be presented for signature other than at a council or committee meeting (including immediately before or after such a meeting).
 Any signatures obtained away from such meetings shall be reported to the council at the next convenient meeting.

 6.7.
 If thought appropriate by the council, payment for utility supplies (energy, telephone and water) and any National Non-Domestic Rates may be made by variable direct debit provided that the instructions are signed by two members and any payments are reported to council as made.
 The approval of the use of a variable direct debit shall be renewed by resolution of the council at least every two years.